Nicsetty/PRODIGY_CS_04/README.md

 ## Usage

-1.Run the script:
+1. Run the script: `python keylogger.py`
-  python keylogger.py
-2. The keylogger will start running and will log all keystrokes to keylog.txt.
+2. The keylogger will start running and will log all keystrokes to `keylog.txt`.
-3. Press 'ESC' to stop the keylogger.
+3. Press `ESC` to stop the keylogger.

 ## Notes
 This script is intended for educational purposes only.
 Use it responsibly and only on systems where you have permission.